Send us your pictures, video, news and views by texting NORTHERN ECHO to 80360 or email us

 Chance encounter leads to enduring love story

-DIAMOND ANNIVERSARY: Philip and Betty Magurn celebrate their diamond anniversary.
-Pictured at their home in Bensham Road, Darlington.
-Picture: CHRIS BOOTH
+DECADES TOGETHER: Philip and Betty Magurn celebrate their diamond anniversary Picture by: CHRIS BOOTH

 A PILGRIMAGE to Lourdes and a chance encounter on a Scottish street led to a love story that has endured for more than six decades.

-Betty and Philip Magurn, who celebrated their diamond wedding anniversary on May 17 met during a trip to Lourdes in 1952, though it was far from love at first sight.
+Betty and Philip Magurn, who celebrate their diamond wedding anniversary tomorrow (Saturday, May 17) met during a trip to Lourdes in 1952, though it was far from love at first sight.

 “I didn’t like him at first, I thought he was a pain,” says former nurse, Mrs Magurn, as the couple lovingly bicker their way through an interview at their Darlington home.